Attendance with a Bluetooth beacon

 - Cons: Easy to lose, internal non-rechargeable battery, some Android phones (Galaxy J3) do not pick up the signal immediately (and would require multiple "check me in" taps).

 - It's best to set the beacon within line-of-site of your participants.

-- Both the name and broadcast strength of the beacon are adjustable with available free software.
+- Both the broadcast name and signal strength of the beacon are adjustable with free software.

 - You can use multiple beacons (each with a different name), for large area coverage.